01shobitha/blog/_posts/2020-9-14-Solving-Two-Strings.md

 You may find the link to the question [here][link-to-question].

-Problem statement: Given two array of strings- a and b, for corresponding strings in the two arrays, check if one is the substring of the other.
+Problem statement: Given two array of strings- a and b, for each pair of corresponding strings in the two arrays, check if a there is a string that is substring of both strings.
 If yes, Print "YES", else print "NO".
 Assuming the size of array is 'n', there should be n lines of output.

 Example: